Surface Water Events

 Most City of Bothell employees are furloughed every other Friday from June 12 – December 31, 2020.
 These furloughs are in response to the City’s COVID-19 related revenue losses and budget deficit.
 City Hall and the Bothell Operations Center are closed on these furlough days, and staff will not be available by phone or email.
 The schedule of furlough days is available at bothellwa.gov/calendar.

-City of Bothell and Friends of North Creek Forest are celebrating this year’s Martin Luther King, Jr. Day of Service together!
-Join us at a volunteer work party to help remove invasive species, add mulch, or plant native species to help restore North Creek Forest.
+City of Bothell and Friends of North Creek Forest are celebrating Martin Luther King, Jr. Day of Service together again!
+Join us at this volunteer work party to help remove invasive species, add mulch, or plant native species to help restore North Creek Forest.
+Please register in advance.

-City of Bothell and Friends of North Creek Forest are celebrating Earth Day together!
+CANCELED: City of Bothell and Friends of North Creek Forest are celebrating Earth Day together!
 Join us at a volunteer work party to help remove invasive species, add mulch, or plant native species to help restore North Creek Forest.
+Please register in advance.

 Sign up for Surface Water News & Volunteer Opportunities if you'd like us to notify you about events, volunteer opportunities, and projects we're working on this year.